-Gianluca (Owen) Pugliese is an artist who uses a variety of materials and 3D technology to create his masterpieces, including light.
+Gianluca (Owen) Pugliese is an artist who uses a variety of materials and 3D technology to create his 3D art masterpieces, including light.

 Now working with an Italian company, WASP – which has been manufacturing 3D printers in Italy for the last couple of years, Pugliese is using long exposure times in a dark environment to digitally photograph the movement of a light source attached to a 3D printer.
 He calls it “CNC light painting.”